 Why October?
-The first thing that comes to my mind when I hear “October” is Oktoberfest, world-known festival in Germany.
+The first thing that comes to my mind when I hear “October” is Oktoberfest, a world-known festival in Germany.
 I started learning German language and culture when I was a kid.
 Thus, throughout my middle and high school, Oktoberfest was one of the main topics in my German classes.
-Year after year I grew to love this festival.
+Year after year, I grew to love this festival.

 PLACES AND FESTIVALS TO SEE IN OCTOBER:

-The popular beer festival was first held in 1810 as a horse race to celebrate Bavarian Crown Prince Ludwig’s wedding and has been celebrating every year ever since.
-The horse race was discontinued ceased in 1938.
+The popular beer festival was first held in 1810 as a horse race to celebrate Bavarian Crown Prince Ludwig’s wedding.
+It has been celebrated every year ever since.
+The horse race was discontinued in 1938.
 Who needs it when the beer flows everywhere like a river?

-Los Angeles, California, USA
+Location: Los Angeles, California, USA

 Albuquerque International Balloon Fiesta

-Albuquerque, New Mexico, USA
+Location: Albuquerque, New Mexico, USA

-New River Gorge Bridge, West Virginia, USA
+Location: New River Gorge Bridge, West Virginia, USA

 Pushkar Camel Fair

-Pushkar, Rajasthan, India
+Location: Pushkar, Rajasthan, India

 The town of Pushkar is home to the Pushkar Camel Fair, one of the largest camel fairs in the world.
 The festival lasts 5 days and gathers hundreds of herdsmen who buy and sell the camels.
 In order to attract the buyers, the merchants decorate their camels with colorful bits of clothes and papers.